Dan & Gemma Guest

 Dan was instrumental in the revival of Balboa, having learned from many of the original "old timer" Balboa dancers.
 In 2002, he started Britain's first dedicated weekly Balboa night, which he is still running today.
 He started the London Balboa Festival in 2003 - one of only three dedicated Balboa camps in the world at that time.
 He is widely credited with bringing Balboa to the UK and helping to popularise swing dance both here and more widely in Europe.

 Gemma has been swing dancing since 2001.
 She was a founding member and president of the Cambridge Lindy Hoppers swing dance society, and has been involved in running many events including the first Cambridge Lindy Exchange.
 She taught regular classes in Cambridge and was a choreographer and performer in the society's dance troupe.
 Since 2008, Gemma has been teaching with Dan at their weekly class nights as well as at swing dance events across the UK and Europe.
-She also performs with Jenny Thomas' all-girl dance troupe Sophisticated Ladies.
+She also performed with Jenny Thomas' all-girl dance troupe Sophisticated Ladies.